 To receive healthcare services free of charge under the Health Insurance Plan in Québec and to benefit from coverage under the Public Prescription Drug Insurance Plan, you must present your valid Health Insurance Card.

-What happens if I don't present my card?
+What happens if you don't present your card?

 If you don't present your Health Insurance card or your card is expired, you must pay for the healthcare services you receive and then apply to the Régie de l'assurance maladie for a reimbursement.
 To do so, obtain the form entitled Demande de remboursement à la personne assurée, available from your doctor, and send it to the Régie as soon as possible, not later than one year after the service date.
 The Régie will reimburse you only if you were eligible for the Health Insurance Plan when you received the services.